-The General Community Use category will often apply to built facilities and in some cases fitout which seek to meet the needs to services providors and users.
+The General Community Use category will often apply to built facilities and in some cases fitout which seek to meet the needs of service providers and users.
 Council will continue to use a strategic approach to the provision, maintenance and upgrading of Community facilities in accordance with Council's relevant strategies, policies and plans.